Phillo93/Phillo93/README.md

 ![GIF](https://media.giphy.com/media/3o6ZtpxSZbQRRnwCKQ/giphy.gif)
 <span style="font-family: Roboto, sans-serif;">

+Hello and welcome to my Github page :wave:

 My name is Philipp, and I have a keen interest in programming and web development.

 Currently, I'm enrolled in a bootcamp to learn programming and immerse myself in the world of web development.